-- valuation of reinsurance recoverables: - o for Solvency II this is the present value of the respective projected cash flows (CHF -13.3m at YE18 and CHF -13.8m at YE17 resubmission, i.e. under best estimate the reinsurance cover is expected to reduce value); - o whereas for the statutory accounts this is any actual balance (CHF 0m at YE18); - technical provisions - o for Solvency II see Section 5.2 and Section 5.3 R0690, the technical provisions are CHF 5'278.3m at YE18 and CHF 5'869.4m at YE17 resubmission and are the total of the Best Estimate Liability (CHF 5'253.5m at YE18 and CHF 5'838.8 at YE17 resubmission) and the Risk Margin; - whereas for the statutory accounts for the statutory reporting and in line with respective valuation rules and common actuarial practice the unit linked reserve represents the value of the assets associated with the policies, CHF 5'385.1m at YE18 and CHF 5'999.3m at YE17 resubmission; - deferred tax liabilities (DTL, resulting from valuation differences) - o for Solvency II we have determined the DTL by taking the valuation differences from the reinsurance recoverables and the Best Estimate Liability part of the technical provisions and applying the respective corporate tax rates.
+- for Solvency II see Section 5.2 and Section 5.3 R0690, the technical provisions are CHF 5'466.7m at YE19 and CHF 5'278.3m at YE18 and are the total of the Technical provisions calculated as a whole (CHF 0.15m at YE19 and CHF 0.00m as the respective amount of 0.22m was part of the value shown in R0880 at YE18), Best Estimate Liability (CHF 5'443.3m at YE18 and CHF 5'253.5m at YE18) and the Risk Margin (CHF 23.2m at YE19 and CHF 24.8m at YE18); - o whereas for the statutory accounts for the statutory reporting and in line with respective valuation rules and common actuarial practice the unit linked reserve represents the value of the assets associated with the policies in force, CHF 5.572.3m at YE19 and CHF 5'385.1m at YE18; - deferred tax liabilities (DTL, resulting from valuation differences) - o for Solvency II we have determined the DTL by taking the valuation differences from the reinsurance recoverables and the Best Estimate Liability part of the technical provisions and applying the respective corporate tax rates.
 Please note that the above valuation differences largely stems from the business of the Italian Branch (for which a corporate tax rate of 30.82 % applies, whereas for Liechtenstein the corporate tax rate is 12.5 %).
-The DTL was CHF 34.3m as of YE18 and CHF 43.6m as of YE17 resubmission; - whereas for the statutory accounts there was no DTL at the respective year end.
+The DTL was CHF 33.1m as of YE19 and CHF 34.3m as of YE18; - o whereas for the statutory accounts there was no DTL at the respective year end.